-Day 11: Wednesday 17 June, St Petersburg
+Day 11: Wednesday 10 July, St Petersburg

-- Hermitage including the Golden Room's Special Collection - Canal & River Cruise
+- Hermitage including the Golden Room's Special Collection - Performance of Spartacus at the Mihailovsky Theatre

 Today we begin our visit to the Hermitage with the palatial areas of the complex and consider the state rooms in relation to the history of the Romanovs and their opulent court life.
 The ground floor holds collections on Primitive Culture and Art, Culture and Art of the Soviet East, and Oriental Culture and Art.
 On the first floor are the magnificent State Apartments, the most important interiors of the Winter Palace, and British and German Art.
 On the second floor are the superb Impressionist, Post-Impressionist and School of Paris collections.